 If you are discontent with the service, or you have not received a response from the bank within ten working days, you may escalate the issue by contacting the Principal Nodal Officer.
 The officer will be available at the Corporate & Registered Office.

-If you still haven't received a satisfactory solution within a month, you may get in touch with the Banking Ombudsman appointed by the Reserve Bank of India.
+If you haven't received a satisfactory solution within a month, you may get in touch with the Banking Ombudsman appointed by the Reserve Bank of India.